Samuel Jickell

 Samuel Jickell (18 August 1856–8 May 1939) was a New Zealand civil engineer.
 He was born in Stockton-on-Tees, Durham, England on 18 August 1856.

-Jickell arrived in Palmerston North in December 1903.
+Jickell worked in Nelson and Petone before arriving in Palmerston North in 1904.
 He settled in Cook Street with his wife and family.

-He was a fully qualified borough engineer and had had experience in water systems in Australia and other parts of New Zealand before he moved to Palmy.
-He installed earthenware sewer pipes running throughout all main borough streets except the low-lying Hokowhitu area.
-Before then people had to dump their night soil where PNGHS is today.
+He was a fully qualified borough engineer and had had experience in water systems in Australia and other parts of New Zealand.
+He designed the first two concrete gravity dams in New Zealand on the Korokoro Stream in what is now the Belmont Regional Park.
+In Palmerston North he installed earthenware sewer pipes running throughout all main borough streets except the low-lying Hokowhitu area.
+Before then people had to dump their night soil where Palmerston North Girls High School is today.
 He stayed with the council till his retirement in 1919.